anomixer/proxmox-vgpu-installer/README.md

 - Improved patched driver discovery by tracking installer artifacts before and after patching to reliably capture renamed outputs.
 - Externalized patch-to-driver mapping in `driver_patches.json` to simplify maintenance when NVIDIA releases new builds.
 - Expanded the end-of-installation summary with next steps and quick commands so new deployments are easier to verify.
+- Added 'Updated by' section to script for attribution of people updating the project

 Changes in version 1.51
 - This version is a minor fix for driver source (megadl/wget) issue.